selwynpolit/d9book/book/views.md

 ![jump menu open](/images/jump-menu6.png)

-## The Combine fields filter Views filter
+## Search multiple fields with a single search box

 This core functionality allows a view to have an exposed filter that searches multiple fields for a given search term.
 It essentially allows you to combine multiple exposed search filters into a single search box.